Kristina01111000/Drws_site/README.md

 - i have the most recent scorecard copy on the site as of 7/12, he will probably update it again, so far none
-- videos i need are not on the youtubed channel

 - his beta tester is starting soon
-- rethink header buttons on site, put the 3 into one benefits section, talk about 4eyoga in one -> link to youtube channel, then classes
-- With the tabs the way they are they are being given equal footing as the actual classes, which i dont think is what you want, i could be wrong
-- get confirmation on button color

 Look at the youtube channel for links, module 1 and 2 are there